numaproj/numaflow-go/development.md

 `numaflow-go` directory.
 Thus, you can automatically test your SDK changes without the need to push to your forked repository or modify the `go.mod` file.
 Simply make your changes, build and push the desired example image (with an appropriate tag, such as `test`), and you are ready to use it in any pipeline.

+Each example directory has a Makefile which can be used to build, tag, and push images.
+In most cases, the `image` target should be used.
+However, `buildx`, which is used to support multiple architectures, does not make a built image available locally.
+In the case that a developer wants this functionality, they can use the `test-image` target.

 ### Deploying

 1. Create a PR for your changes.
 Once merged, it will trigger a workflow to build and push the images for all the examples,